ys-lin14/osrs-player-count-scraper/README.md

 **Results** <br>
-Created an ETL pipeline / web scraper to scrape player counts from [Old School RuneScape's world select](https://oldschool.runescape.com/slu) and store them into a MySQL database using Python and automated it using a Raspberry Pi 4 Model B and cron.
+Created an ETL pipeline / web scraper to scrape and store player counts from [Old School RuneScape's world select](https://oldschool.runescape.com/slu) into a MySQL database using Python and automated it using a Raspberry Pi 4 Model B and cron.
 <br><br>